-C2 Staff involved in seeking consent receive training and support in the essential requirements of taking consent a) There is suitable training and support of staff involved in seeking consent, which addresses the requirements of the HT Act and the HTA's Codes of Practice.
+C2 Staff involved in seeking consent receive training and support in the essential requirements of taking consent

-- b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.
+- a) There is suitable training and support of staff involved in seeking consent. - b) Records demonstrate up-to-date staff training. - c) Competency is assessed and maintained.